The Difference Between Civil Sexual Assault and Criminal Sexual Assault

 In any case, sexual assault is a serious charge with complex issues that may require the knowledge and experience of dedicated sexual assault attorneys who know the nuances of such cases and can provide skillful defenses that protect the rights of the accused.

-If you or someone you know is facing sexual assault charges, whether in civil or criminal court, contact the attorneys at Berry Law Firm to get the aggressive representative you deserve.
+If you or someone you know is facing sexual assault charges, whether in civil or criminal court, contact the attorneys at Berry Law to get the aggressive representative you deserve.